dante-robinson/Crypto-Donations/README.md

 1. The user will make a Request and submit it to the network.
 This will cost a gas fee.
 2. After creating the request the user will then be asked to input data of who is to receive the funds (Organizer).
 This allows the user to not just list themselves but they can choose to list a friend or family member in need for a request as well with their wallet address.
 This will also cost a gas fee.

-That's it at this point the Data for the request and Organizer should be store in Polygon's ledger.
+That's it at this point the Data for the request and Organizer should be stored in Polygon's ledger.
+To send funds to someone you are not sending anything through Polygon, the front-end is meant to simply list out addresses for people to be able to use to send funds from their wallets.